 Starting with reclaimed duvets and pillows, the down and feathers are removed, cleaned, and then sorted according to their quality.
 This allows us to select recycled down with the exact same specifications as virgin down, and thus identical performance characteristics.
 At Nau, we use 650-fill and 700-fill recycled down in our high-quality insulated jackets.

 The factory from which we source our recycled down is in California.

 Because recycled down is sorted and cleaned according to the same process as virgin down, the performance of 700-fill recycled down is identical to that of 700-fill virgin down.

 Fill power is a measurement of density: the number represents how many cubic inches a single ounce of down will fill.
 Just like virgin down, recycled down can be specified in a wide range of fill powers.
-We choose 700-fill recycled down because of its extremely high warmth-to-weight ratio.
+We choose 650-fill and 700-fill recycled down because of their extremely high warmth-to-weight ratio.

 To ensure our down supply is truly traceable and 100% recycled, we work with independent organizations, including the Global Recycled Standard and SCS Recycled Content Certification to verify the source and composition of our recycled down products.

 We first began using recycled down with our Fall 2015 Collection.
 At that time, about half of our down styles used recycled down.
 We were so impressed with the results and the reduced environmental impact that starting in the fall of 2016 we shifted to using 100% recycled down exclusively in all of our down insulation.